grange85/ahfow-www/_posts/2021/2021-02-24-dean-and-britta-play-ceremony-in-their-living-room.md

 Another video I've just come across while doing some site housekeeping is this clip from Dean & Britta's show for the <abbr title="Rental Affordability Act">RAA<abbr> back in May of last year.

-This was the duo's first full set livestream from their living room.
+This was the duo's first full set live stream from their living room.

 <!--more-->